IanMitchell/LoLAPI/README.md

 # League of Legends API Wrapper

 A quick little Ruby wrapper for their recent [API](https://developer.riotgames.com).
-Still very much being worked on, so be careful about using it in production.
+This gem is no longer under active development, and is probably no longer compliant with the API.

 ## Installation